microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 Deletes an application.
 When deleted, apps are moved to a temporary container and can be restored within 30 days.
 After that time, they are permanently deleted.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaApplicationAppManagementPolicyByRef](Remove-MgBetaApplicationAppManagementPolicyByRef.md)
 Remove an appManagementPolicy policy object from an application or service principal object.
 When you remove the appManagementPolicy, the application or service principal adopts the tenant-wide tenantAppManagementPolicy setting.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaApplicationByAppId](Remove-MgBetaApplicationByAppId.md)
 Deletes an application.
 When deleted, apps are moved to a temporary container and can be restored within 30 days.
 After that time, they are permanently deleted.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaApplicationByUniqueName](Remove-MgBetaApplicationByUniqueName.md)
 Deletes an application.
 When deleted, apps are moved to a temporary container and can be restored within 30 days.
 After that time, they are permanently deleted.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaApplicationConnectorGroupByRef](Remove-MgBetaApplicationConnectorGroupByRef.md)
 Delete ref of navigation property connectorGroup for applications